 You can’t blame the meditation if you take the wrong approach.

-Meditation is such a powerful and precious practice that helps us move beyond the chaos of never ending thoughts, emotions and dramas that run through our mind, to find a deeper sense of inner peace, clarity, purpose while deepening connection with family and friends.
+Meditation is such a powerful and precious practice.
+It helps us move beyond the chaos of the never ending thoughts, emotions and dramas that run through our mind, so we can find a deeper sense of inner peace, clarity and purpose while deepening connection with family and friends.

 Unfortunately, I’ve seen many people give up before they saw the benefits, simply because they didn’t set themselves up for success in the first place.